usnaim/usnaim/README.md

  Currently, I'm learning skills for data analyst.
  Ask me about my projects.
 How to reach me: usnaim@aol.com

- Fun fact: This profile is still under construction :construction_worker_woman:
+ This profile is still under construction :construction_worker_woman: